 Phases of pasture growth

-Pasture growth is usually described in three phases, followed by a fourth phase where pastures have 'hayed-off'
+Pasture growth is usually described in three phases, followed by a fourth phase where pastures have 'hayed-off'.

-Conversely, pastures in phase 3 will yield well, but be of reduced quality.
+Conversely, pastures in phase 3 will yield well but be of reduced quality.

 Improved pastures may be a monoculture (one species), but usually consist of a mix of species including annual and perennial grasses and legumes.
 In grazing improved pastures, it is important to be aware of the plant mix and the lifecycle of each species.
-Grazing strategies that preserve the species balance by avoiding grazing at critical growth stages for particular species, such as at establishment and the reproductive stage for annuals, can then be adopted.
+Grazing strategies that preserve the species balance by avoiding grazing at critical growth stages such as at establishment and the reproductive stage for annuals, can then be adopted.

-Overgrazing during critical growth periods, such as early in phase 1, can deplete the plant reserves and root biomass of perennial species, reducing their persistence particularly during dry periods.
-Dry periods will also affect the growth of annuals, often reducing the growing season and with it, the nutritional value of the pasture.
+Overgrazing during critical growth periods such as early in phase 1, can deplete the plant reserves and root biomass of perennial species, reducing their persistence particularly during dry periods.
+Dry periods will also affect the growth of annuals, often reducing the growing season and with it the nutritional value of the pasture.

 Stocking rates should be adjusted to match feed on offer as this changes with seasonal variations within years and between years.
-Plans should be put in place to respond to changing conditions and seasonal variability before pastures are overgrazed with potentially permanent affect.
+Plans should be put in place to respond to changing conditions and seasonal variability before pastures are overgrazed with potentially permanent effect.